Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics: Introduction

-In this article, we review the context in which commonly-used coarse-grainings can be expected to fail at capturing the evolutionary dynamics of an ecosystem, and in addition we provide a novel, direct demonstration of that failure.
-The fundamental issue is {\em spatial heterogeneity,} a long-recognized concern for mathematical biology \cite{wright1945,hartl2007}.
+In this article, we study the context in which commonly-used coarse-grainings can be expected to fail at capturing the evolutionary dynamics of an ecosystem, and in addition we provide a novel, direct demonstration of that failure.
+The fundamental issue is {\em spatial heterogeneity,} a long-recognized concern for mathematical biology~\cite{wright1945, hartl2007}.
 When does spatial heterogeneity significantly impact the choice of appropriate mathematical treatment, and when does a chosen mathematical formalism not capture the full implications of spatial variability?
-We show that one can test a treatment of heterogeneity by transplanting organisms within a simulated ecosystem in such a way that, were the treatment valid, the behavior of the ecosystem over time would remain essentially unchanged.
-We demonstrate situations where the behavior changes dramatically and cannot be captured by a conventional treatment.
+We show that one can test a treatment of heterogeneity by transplanting organisms within a simulated ecosystem in such a way that, were the treatment valid, the modeled behavior of the ecosystem over time would remain essentially unchanged.
+We demonstrate situations where the system's behavior changes dramatically and cannot be captured by a conventional treatment.
 The complications we explore imply that {\em short-term descriptions} of what is happening in an evolutionary ecological model can be insufficient and, in fact, misleading, with regard not just to quantitative details but also to qualitative characteristics of ecological dynamics.

-Many modeling approaches in mathematical biology which appear distinct at first glance turn out to be describing the same phenomenon with different equations \cite{page2002,damore2011}, {\em e.g.,} by a different choice of coordinate system \cite{bijma2008}.
+Many modeling approaches in mathematical biology which appear distinct at first glance turn out to be describing the same phenomenon with different equations~\cite{page2002, bijma2008, damore2011}.
 What matters for our purposes is not so much which technique is chosen, but whether the underlying assumptions do, in fact, apply.